We offer a wide variety of fact sheets on women's health topics

 -

-IVs, drips & newborn babies
+IVs, drips and newborn babies

 Many babies admitted to Newborn Intensive and Special Care (NISC) will have an IV or drip (intravenous vascular catheter).
 In this fact sheet we explain what an IV is and why your baby needs to have one inserted.